Choose another lake

 Very Good

-13 channel catfish were sampled in 2022 by electrofishing and 84 in trapnets.
+60 channel catfish were sampled in 2023 by electrofishing and 143 in trap nets.
 This continues the upward density trend since their consistent sampling that started in 2014.
-In 2022, the size ranged from 12.2 to 30.8 inches in length.
-The body condition was only average in 2022 with a Wr value of 88 in the spring and a Wr value of 86 in the fall.
+In 2023, the size ranged from 13.3 to 30.8 inches in length.
+The body condition was good in 2023.
 If turbid water conditions exist in the future, channel catfish recruitment should continue at a high level.
-The current channel catfish regulation is a maximum harvest of 6 fish per day per angler.
-The main scope of this regulation is to prevent wanton waste by anglers.

 CRAPPIE